-Significant Assumptions Risk Consequence Mitigation Activity Specific Assumptions Activity Specific Assumptions Roading and Footpaths NZ Transport Agency Funding Assistance There will be no further changes to the funding assistance approach for transport funding administered by the New Zealand Transport Agency (NZTA), including funding criteria and NZTA funding.
+Significant Assumptions Risk Consequence Mitigation Activity Specific Assumptions n e e e e e e e e e e e e e e e e e e e Roading and Footpaths NZ Transport Agency Funding Assistance There will be no further changes to the funding assistance approach for transport funding administered by the New Zealand Transport Agency (NZTA), including funding criteria and NZTA funding.
 Comment: Funding assistance rates are currently 52% for 2018/19 and 51% thereafter for all projects.
 Changes in NZTA subsidy rates or to criteria for roading and footpath projects have a positive or negative effect on Council's transport budget.
 Funding would need to be obtained from alternative sources or work programmes adjusted.
 Levels of service may need to be adjusted.
 If sufficient funding is not available, it may mean that projects are delayed or scrapped.
-The Council and management will review the budget annually through the LTP/Annual Plan process and may adjust work programmes/budget where necessary.
+The Council and management will review the budget annually through the LTP/Annual Plan process and may adjust work programmes/ budget where necessary.
 NZTA Funding Assistance Rates have been set to decrease to a level of 51%.
 The rate will lower to 52% in 2018/19 and 51% from 2019/20.
 These rates apply to all work.
 Maintenance of State Highways State highways to continue being maintained by NZTA.
 Reduced levels of service State Highways through District poorly maintained.
 Potential Council funding contribution.
 Legislation for heavy vehicle mass There will be no further changes to the legislation of permitted heavy vehicle mass limits on the roads.
 Legislation permits increased mass limits.
 Roading assets (pavement and bridge) are not fit for purpose.
 Greater deterioration of Council roads, assuming Council took control of the road.
 Roading assets unable to provide suitable level of service.
 Testing and prioritising of decision and work.
-Rates and NZTA funding request increase to pay for the costs or service levels could reduce Collaboration Collaboration continues to happen between the Mid-South Canterbury Councils.
+Rates and NZTA funding request increase to pay for the costs or service levels could reduce.
+Collaboration Collaboration continues to happen between the Mid-South Canterbury Councils.
 Loss of commitment to collaboration and levels of service differ.
 Loss of efficiency opportunities.
 Implement suggested S17A review option.
-(Doc # 1089408)

-Significant Assumptions Risk Consequence Mitigation Bitumen Availability There will be bitumen available and within reasonable price to sustain the ability to lay future roads.
+Bitumen Availability There will be bitumen available and within reasonable price to sustain the ability to lay future roads.
 Availability of bitumen becomes limited due to multiple reasons, including changes in vehicle technology (electric vehicles), therefore bitumen is not "produced" as a by-product of the process of producing fuel.
 This therefore could cause the cost of bitumen to become too expensive, and causing the cost for laying pavements too high and not value for money.
 Pavements are not value for money and becomes really expensive to create / renew / maintain.
 Monitor technology changes and their effects.
-Water Supply Fire Fighting Requirement Fire Fighting Code of Practice (FF COP) SNZ PAS 4509:2008 remains voluntary.
-FF COP becomes mandatory resulting in significant reticulation upgrades.
-Increased infrastructure costs.
-Consideration of progressive upgrades to meet FF COP requirements when renewals are programmed.
-Monitoring of legislative changes.
 Sewer Compliance by Industry Industries comply with tradewaste discharge agreements.
 Industries unable to comply with tradewaste discharge agreements.
 Non-compliance may result in increased monitoring and compliance costs and ultimately industrial wastewater treatment upgrades.
 Regular liaison with industry and close monitoring of industry compliance for early detection of issues.
-Waste Minimisation Waste quantities Waste quantities remain static or increase/decrease incrementally That waste quantities vary unexpectedly.
-Sudden increases in quantities mean landfill life is reduced.
-Sudden decreases in quantities mean income is reduced.
-Communication with major commercial contractors.
-Management of landfill costs and charges.
-Resource Consent Compliance That Redruth Landfill consent is not renewed in 2030 Closure of landfill with airspace remaining.
-Increased costs to community for waste disposal.
-Continue active work in monitoring and environmental management.
-Regular liaison with ECan.